 While a big focus of corporate L&D will be on hard skills, employers will also focus on improving employees’ soft skills.

-In Sum: It’s a Job Seekers’ Market
+In Sum: It’s a Job Seekers’ Employment Market

 As more people change jobs for better opportunities, the war for talent intensifies.
 The result then becomes a shortage of labor where organizations compete for top talent in the job market.
 Currently, job seekers have a better advantage when changing jobs.
 They are better positioned to negotiate for more compensation, more job flexibility, and better perks.